icyJoseph/use-reactive-local-storage/README.md

 On a setup with two tabs running the same application, Brave doesn't seem to let the updates happen on the background tab, unless you focus onto it.

 The Firefox issue was really strange, because things worked fine for a little moment, and then one of the tabs just became unresponsive to counter changes.
+However using `javascript:` on the iframe source made it work.
+That's a red flag for me.

 There's even an [ESLINT rule](https://eslint.org/docs/rules/no-script-url) against `javascript:`, and [this StackOverflow](https://stackoverflow.com/questions/13497971/what-is-the-matter-with-script-targeted-urls) expands on why it is not ideal.